 Who We Are

-A diverse array of faculty across Emory University collaborate with the Center for Contemplative Science and Compassion-Based Ethics to teach classes, advise students, and conduct research relevant to the study of contemplative science and secular ethics.
+Faculty from across Emory University collaborate with the faculty housed within the Center for Contemplative Science and Compassion-Based Ethics to teach a diverse array of classes, advise students, and conduct research relevant to the study of contemplative science and secular ethics.

-University programs at the Emory Compassion Center are supported by the following staff:
+University programs at the Emory Compassion Center are supported by the following faculty members:

 Lobsang Tenzin Negi